jimbobbennett/CrossPlatformSummit/README.md

-# VietnamCrossPlatformSummit
+# CrossPlatformSummit
-Sample apps for the 2017 Vietnam Cross-Platform dev summit
+Sample apps for the 2017 Cross-Platform dev summit